Why we campaign against the planned Google Campus:

 The brochure criticizes the establishment of Tech-Industry-structures in residential areas and provides information on three corporations that are active in Berlin - Google, Rocket Internet and Factory Berlin.
 In addition, it analyzes the problematic of WebTech-Urbanism, the competition of cities for innovation in the neoliberal era and the concept of “Smart City“ - in short: city-development that is aligned with the interests of the digital Economy.

-We will soon provide you with the english version to download.
+We are happy to provide you with the english version to download very soon!

 We want to show that we stand and fight together as a neighborhood against displacement fueled by Google & Co.
 We need your support for that: download our camapaign-flyer or use our contact form, and get pinned on the online-map presented on the starting-page.